 '''

-customizer
+customiser

 '''

-Now, from within the customizer folder - create another folder named default, this sets up the default customiser profile.
+Now, from within the customiser folder - create another folder named default, this sets up the default customiser profile.

-From within the default folder - create the configuration folder - this is where all customisation scripts should be placed.
+From within the default folder, we must create a folder where all customisation scripts should be placed.
 Create a new folder within the default folder named:

+'''

 configure.d

+'''

-Note: It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean the Alces customiser will not run
+Note: It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean that the Alces customiser will not be able to locate customisation information.